jerel/ember-cli-loading-slider/README.md

  * An approximate duration of the event in milliseconds.
 Defaults to `300`.
    Once 75% of this specified duration passes (or if the animation reaches 66% of the viewport width the animation slows until either isLoaded changes to false or it reaches 100% of the viewport width.
-This is only valid for the simple stripe animation.
+This option is only valid for the simple stripe animation.
-* speed
- * Set the speed of the expanding style animation.
-Defaults to `1000`.
-Only applies when `expanding` is true.
-* expanding
- * Set this to `true` to change the style of animation from a simple stripe to a more complex animation (see the demo).
 * color
  * A css color to use for the animation stripe.
 Defaults to `red`.
 Can also be set with your application's css by setting the background-color of .loading-slider > span.
 If `expanding` is set to `true` then `color` is required and must be an array of colors.
+* expanding
+ * Set this to `true` to change the style of animation from a simple stripe to a more complex animation (see the demo).
+* speed
+ * Set the speed of the expanding style animation.
+Defaults to `1000`.
+Only valid when `expanding` is true.

 ## Authors